scenery/mihomo-tproxy-docker/README.md

 By default, the gateway itself (docker container) does not forward traffic to TPROXY.
 If you are using the redir-host mode and do not have a clean DNS server that can be directly connected to, consider setting `CONTAINER_PROXY` to `true` within the `docker-compose.yaml` file.

-If IPv6 usage is required, please edit your Docker configuration, macvlan configuration, and relevant sections in the `entrypoint.sh` file.
-Further detailed explanations will not be provided here.

 ### Requirements

 - AMD64 or ARM64 (AArch64) based Linux devices